aaif/technical-committee/README.md

 **Do you want to contribute to a project?**

-Fill out our project contribution inquiry form (*coming soon*) and the Technical Committee will review your request.
+Create an issue in our Project Proposals repository (*coming soon*) and the Technical Committee will review your request.

 If you would like to know more about the project lifecycle we use, we have outlined the process (*coming soon*).